5 Exciting New Features Coming to Google Shopping

 It’s basically a tool to help your business capture local consumers looking for fast and readily available solutions.

 The affiliate location extension works similarly on the Display network.
 Your ad is shown to those who are interested in your product and near a retailer that carries it.
 From the ad, people can get directions to the nearest stores.

 Now, Google has expanded the feature to video ads on YouTube.
 While your ad plays, the viewer has the option to get directions to the nearest retailer that carries your product.

 According to Google, affiliate location extensions have increased CTRs on TrueView in-stream and bumper ads by over 15%.

 By the end of the month, Google will have rolled out new local catalog ads to Display advertisers.
 The format is simple: underneath a hero image, the consumer can scroll through your product catalog and easily access information regarding pricing and availability.
 It’s a clean, interactive way to advertise your products and direct foot traffic to nearby retailers.

-The above example is a catalog ad for Boulanger, a prominent electronics and appliance retailer in France.
+This is a catalog ad for Boulanger, a prominent electronics and appliance retailer in France.
 The company ran the ad as a leg of its Spring 2018 promotional series, and it was rather successful: it drove 20,000 visits to Boulanger stores and ultimately garnered the brand a 42x ROI.

 #3: Local inventory ads and new local feeds partnership program